ondrejsika2/metrocar/docs/gettingstarted/installation.rst

 Create database user metrocar::
     $ createuser -P metrocar

 You will be asked for password(I recomend to use password: metrocar).
-After that, answer no on every question.
+After that, answer no on every question except question, if user can create database.

 After that you have to create template for postgres.
 From ``https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#post-installation`` download script create_template_postgis-debian.sh which is for debian/ubuntu.